common-wears/2022/_posts/2024-1-20-Miniaturisation.md

 # List keywords to get more visibility
 tags: [Binary]
 # Add the journal / proceedings
-journal: Proceedings of Numerical computations: Theory and Algorithms (NUMTA 2023, Vibo Valentia, Italy)
+journal: Proceedings of Numerical computations: Theory and Algorithms
 # Add the DOI.
 If you do so, it will get automatically linked
 # doi: 10.1109/CogSIMA54611.2022.9830672
 # Everithing written before <!--more--> will appear directly in the publications page